Waste Permit Scheme

 3. Charity and not-for-profit organisations

-Charity permits will only be issued to addresses in Buckinghamshire.
-Changes of address will require re-registration.
-Charities must show their waste carriers licence or exemption (as applicable) when disposing of waste at BCC HRCs.
+Permits will only be given to addresses in Buckinghamshire, and they must show their licence or exemption when disposing of waste at a Buckinghamshire household recycling centre.

 Charities are permitted to visit our recycling centres Monday to Friday only.